spencertiberi/manual50/events/cs50fair.md

 ### 6 Months Before

-* Secure a date and location for the fair.
+- Secure a date and location for the fair.
-* Send out Save the Dates to local schools, public officials, and student families.
+- Send out Save the Dates to local schools, public officials, and student families.

 ### 4 Months Before

-* Assign preproposal form.
-* Arrange for tables/tablecloths/banners/decorations.
+- Arrange for tables/tablecloths/banners/decorations.

 ### 3 Months Before

-* Assign proposal form.
-* Email local sponsors.
+- Email local sponsors.

 ### 1 Month Before

-* Begin social media push, such as creating a Facebook Event.
+- Begin social media push, such as creating a Facebook Event.
-* Have students take responsibilities for different aspects of the event such as food, others of posters, others of table setup, cleanup, etc.
+- Assign volunteers roles for different aspects of the event such as food, others of posters, others of table setup, cleanup, etc.
-* Check in with student projects or have them submit status reports.

 ### 2 Weeks Before

-* Make sure student committees are on track.
-* If ordering custom shirts or gear for your event, contact the company/site you plan to use and ensure they can deliver to your specifications prior to the event.
+- If ordering custom shirts or gear for your event, contact the company/site you plan to use and ensure they can deliver to your specifications prior to the event.

 ### 1 Week Before

-* Prepare and hang posters advertising the event.
+- Prepare and hang posters advertising the event.
-* Have students create individual posters summarizing their projects.
+- Have students create individual posters summarizing their projects.
-** Optional: Ask students to answer some questions on their posters, such as "greatest challenge" or "greatest accomplishment."
+  - Optional: Ask students to answer some questions on their posters, such as "greatest challenge" or "greatest accomplishment."
-* Request and keep track of RSVPs.
+- Request and keep track of RSVPs.
-* Have students sign [release forms](http://cdn.cs50.net/ap/1617/events/puzzles/1617_release.pdf) as to be able to share photos and videos with us and so we may share them too
-* Organize how the student projects will be laid out on tables.
+- Organize how the student projects will be laid out on tables.
 A simple way is to label each table with a number, and then assign each project a number.

 ### The Night Before

-* Ensure that all set up materials have arrived.
+- Ensure that all set up materials have arrived.
 If balloons are being used, blow them up.
-* If you have access to your venue, have volunteers set up tables/banners/signage/non-perishables the night before
+- If you have access to your venue, have volunteers set up tables/banners/signage/non-perishables the night before
-* If you are using a photobooth, set that up.
+- If you are using a photobooth, set that up.

 ### The Day Of

 #### 2 Hours Before

-* Make sure volunteers have arrived.
+- Make sure volunteers have arrived.
-* If tables etc have not been set up the night before, set them up now.
+- If tables etc have not been set up the night before, set them up now.
-* Make sure people handling check-in know what they will be doing.
+- Make sure people handling check-in know what they will be doing.

 #### 1 Hour Before

-* Begin check-in of students and direct them to their proper places.
+- Begin check-in of students and direct them to their proper places.
-* Make sure food/water is set up.
+- Make sure food/water is set up.

 #### 15 Minutes Before

-* Start music
+- Start music
-* Make sure all volunteers in their place
+- Make sure all volunteers in their place
-** Optional: Designate volunteers as greeters, who hand out pamphlets and direct people to proper areas
+  - Optional: Designate volunteers as greeters, who hand out pamphlets and direct people to proper areas
-* Make sure all students are at the correct table
+- Make sure all students are at the correct table
-* Make sure photographer has arrived
+- Make sure photographer has arrived

 #### Start Time

-* Walk around putting out fires (hopefully not literally).
+- Walk around putting out fires (hopefully not literally).
-* Be sure to take lots of pictures and video if possible!
+- Be sure to take lots of pictures and video if possible!

 #### 1 Hour In

-* Make sure refreshments are still stocked and not running low.
+- Make sure refreshments are still stocked and not running low.
 It's a great idea to delegate this role.

 #### 2 Hours In

-* Take some time to talk to parents/community members about your students!
+- Take some time to talk to parents/community members about your students!

 #### After Completion

-* Ensure that all rental items are returned on time
+- Ensure that all rental items are returned on time
-* Make sure volunteers have arrived to clean up
+- Make sure volunteers have arrived to clean up
-* Post pictures on social media
+- Post pictures on social media

 Many thanks to Margaret Tanzosh and Angela Yake for sharing their experiences and resources to be included in this playbook.